shishkingit/TetrisSTM32/ReadMe.txt

 STM32-Tetris project with ArduinoUNO and C++
 Later (maybe) IDE will be replaced with Clanq++ and Linker with ST-Link Utility.

+"Scheme.png" you can see the schematics and pins

+"Case.m3d" is Compad-3D-compatible 3D case for that project with USB-C for charging, SD-reader for .vex-format games (maybe later), and 4 pins for uploading a code on MCU

 Software you need:
 -Arduino UNO
   Libraries for UNO: